Plastic Surgery Procedures Continue Steady Growth in U.S.

 In 2013 alone, the Food and Drug Administration (FDA) approved several new plastic surgery devices and products, including two form-stable silicone gel breast implants and a facial filler designed to treat mid-face volume loss.
 In fact, all three U.S. based breast implant manufacturers now have form-stable implants on the market.

 “The demand for plastic surgery remains strong, with our statistics showing increases in both cosmetic surgical and minimally-invasive procedures,” said ASPS President Robert X. Murphy, MD.
-“Facial rejuvenation procedures were especially robust last year, with more Americans opting for facelifts, forehead lifts, eyelid surgery, fillers and peels.
+“Facial rejuvenation procedures were especially robust last year, with more Americans opting for facelifts surgery in Sydney, forehead lifts, eyelid surgery, fillers and peels.
 With new devices and products hitting the market each year, there are more options and choices available to consumers wanting to refresh their look or a little nip and tuck.”

 Cosmetic minimally-invasive procedures increased 3 percent, to more than 13.4 million procedures in 2013.
 The top five minimally-invasive procedures were: